Ircama/ELM327-emulator/README.md

             return Task.RETURN.ANSWER(self.NA('33')) # Return 7F 31 33
 ```

-In the above example, notice also that the *UDS_SEND_KEY* PID sets `self.shared.auth_successful` to *True* if the security key is correct and returns either positive or negative answer, exploiting a `ResponseFooter` type lambda function.
-The example shows that both tasks and response functions are ways to implement process steps (in this example, the result is similar): while response functions are quick to implement, tasks allow much more flexibility.
+In the above example, the shared `self.shared.auth_successful` attribute is checked in order to immediately return either a positive or negative answer (`Task.RETURN.ANSWER` uses `Tasks.RETURN.TERMINATE`).
+Notice also that the *UDS_SEND_KEY* PID sets `self.shared.auth_successful` to *True* if the security key is correct and returns either positive or negative answer, exploiting a `ResponseFooter` type lambda function.
+The example shows that both tasks and response functions are ways to implement process steps (in the specific case shown by the example, the result is similar): while response functions are quick to implement, tasks allow much more flexibility.

 Notice that `self.shared` is only available within the same ECU.
 If multiple ECUs are concurrently configured and interacted (each one with its own header), different ECUs will have their own shared namespace.